OctopusDeploy/blog/blog/2020-09/the-octopus-deploy-terraform-provider/index.md

  - Hashicorp
 ---

 There was a time where when you thought about infrastructure, you thought *okay, it's time to click a bunch of buttons and manually create resources*.
-That has all changed with a key concept called Infrastructure-as-code ([IaS](https://searchitoperations.techtarget.com/definition/Infrastructure-as-Code-IAC#:~:text=Infrastructure%20as%20code%2C%20also%20referred,hardware%20devices%20and%20operating%20systems.)), which is a way to define infrastructure with code and development practices.
+That has all changed with a key concept called Infrastructure-as-code ([IaC](https://searchitoperations.techtarget.com/definition/Infrastructure-as-Code-IAC#:~:text=Infrastructure%20as%20code%2C%20also%20referred,hardware%20devices%20and%20operating%20systems.)), which is a way to define infrastructure with code and development practices.

 Lately, there has been one victor to rule them all, which is Terraform.
-Terraform is an open-source IaS solution that allows you to define your infrastructure using a fast growing functional-based programming language called Hashicorp Configuration Language (HCL).
+Terraform is an open-source IaC solution that allows you to define your infrastructure using a fast growing functional-based programming language called Hashicorp Configuration Language (HCL).

 In this blog post, you'll get a first look into the Terraform provider and what it has to offer.